-Book your vaccine appointment
+Book your vaccine appointment (including booster)

 Please click below to schedule a vaccination appointment through the state or your local public health department.